dininduviduneth/power-plant-data-etl/README.md

 ![docker ps](images/docker-ps.png)

-Use `gpp-etl.ipynb` file in Jupyter Server UI to run the ETL.
+Use the script in `gpp-etl.ipynb` file in Jupyter Server UI to run the ETL.
 Once the data is loaded into MongoDB, you can use any notebook to access it's data and play around with it.

-## Ports Bindings
+## Port Bindings

 The port `8888` which the Jupyter server is using is bound to `localhost:8888` which is why the notebooks can be accessed by the browser in your local machine.